jonescompneurolab/hnn-tutorials/optimization/optimization.md

 We start from the ERP example used in the previous [Evoked potentials tutorial](https://hnn.brown.edu/index.php/erp-tutorial/).
 The tutorial began with a parameter set from an experimental paradigm of an ERP source-localized to the somatosensory cortex, which was elicited from a perceptual threshold-level stimulation -- 50% detected.
 The tutorial then introduced the suprathreshold case -- 100% detected -- which had a different early ERP waveform.
 Here, we will explore the differences between these two cases in more detail, starting with simulation parameters tuned for the 50% scenario and using the automated model optimization tool to arrive at parameters that fit the 100% detected suprathreshold data.

 Figure 1 shows the dipole output of an HNN model with parameters from the perceptual threshold-level stimulation example.
 Only 3 trials are run in the examples part of this tutorial.
-To produce Figure 1 yourself, start by clicking "Set Parameters From File" button and loading the parameter file "ERPYes100Trials.param".
-Then change the number of trials by clicking on "Set Parameters" and then "Run".
-Change the trials to 3.
-Now load the data file "yes_trial_S1_ERP_all_avg.txt" by going to the File drop-down menu and selecting "Load data file".
+To produce Figure 1 yourself, start by removing the default parameter file going to the Simulation drop-down menu and selecting "Clear simulation(s)".
+The click "Set Parameters From File" button on the main menu and select the parameter file "ERPYes100Trials.param".
+This file should be visible in the default directory, but you can find it under the "hnn_source_code" directory and then "param".
+Now change some simulation parameters by clicking on "Set Parameters" and first changing the
+"Simulation Name" to "ERPYes3Trials".
+Next click the "Run" button and change "Trials" to 3.
+Now load the data file "yes_trial_S1_ERP_all_avg.txt" by going back to the main window and from the "File" drop-down menu, select "Load data file".
+The file can be found under the "MEG_detection_data" folder.
 Finally, click "Run Simulation" to initiate the 3 trial simulation.

 The very low RMSE of 5.02 is because these parameters were tuned to match the "yes_trial_S1_ERP_all_avg" data.
 Having the parameters that result in a simulation matched to the experimental data allows users to develop their own hypotheses and make inferences on the dynamics responsible for producing the ERP waveform observed in the experiment.